Viorel Vișan: Playing career

 Vișan was born on 21 January 1952 in Gădăleni, Romania and began playing junior-level football at CFR Cluj.
 He started his senior career during the 1968–69 Divizia B season, at the end of which CFR earned promotion to the first division.
 In the following season, coach Constantin Rădulescu gave him his Divizia A debut on 7 December 1969, at age 17 during The Railwaymen's 4–2 away loss to Farul Constanța.

 In 1976, Vișan signed with Politehnica Timișoara where his first performance was earning a third place in the 1977–78 season.
 Afterwards, he played four games in the 1978–79 UEFA Cup campaign as they eliminated MTK Hungária in the first round, being eliminated by Budapest Honved in the following one.
 Vișan won the only trophy of his career, the 1979–80 Cupa României, after being used by coach Ion Ionescu the entire match in the 2–1 victory against Steaua București in the final, in which he opened the score.
 He then helped the club eliminate Celtic in the first round of the 1980–81 European Cup Winners' Cup, being eliminated with 4–1 on aggregate in the following round by West Ham United.
 Subsequently, he reached another Cupa României final in 1981, which was lost to Universitatea Craiova, Vișan playing the full 90 minutes under coach Ionescu in the 6–0 loss.
-He made his last Divizia A appearance on 6 December 1981 in Politehnica's 2–0 away loss to Argeș Pitești, having a total of 346 appearances in the competition and 10 matches in European competitions.
+He made his last Divizia A appearance on 6 December 1981 in Politehnica's 2–0 away loss to Argeș Pitești, totaling 346 appearances in the competition and 10 matches in European competitions.
 Vișan ended his career in 1985, after playing two years for CFR Timișoara in the second league and one at UM Timișoara in the third league.